Wednesday, December 31, 2008

 Finally Caught Up with 2008

 I think I failed towards the mid of the year when we became short-handed at home with Gavin starting on his new job; and at work with Rina’s absence.
-Then, there was also the world economic crises, but our family crises came much earlier.
+Then, there was also the world economic crisis, but our family crises came much earlier.
 We were much more prepared knowing that we had just survived our family crisis and it will okay and enough.
-With all these happening so quickly, I find myself running on a threadmill on an even faster pace.
+With all these happening so quickly, I find myself running on a threadmill at an even faster pace.
 Doing the same old routine and concentrating on running and eventually forgetting to turn to the source of power again.
-It was only until NOW - 31 December that I remember to pause and reflect my life this past one year and deliberately taking time to pen this down.
-Should have switch off that excercise machine earlier!!!
+It was only until NOW - 31 December that I remember to pause and reflect on my life this past one year and deliberately taking time to pen this down.
+Should have switched off that exercise machine earlier!!!

 Bryan & Joel for being just them.
 Got a few canings here and there, overall, they are pretty good already, especially Bryan who is learning to be more sensible.
 I think his enrichment class did work for him.
-He gave Gavin and myself $50 each today from his hard-earned savings to thank us for everything.
-We decided to still take $50 from him to teach him about giving, however we spent it on their favourite Sakae Sushi instead.
+He gave Gavin and me $50 each today from his hard-earned savings to thank us for everything.
+We decided to still take $50 from him to teach him about giving, however, we spent it on their favorite Sakae Sushi instead.

 An over-the-causeway trip to Genting Highlands over CNY.
 It was partially subsidized by a relative, however, we managed to bless her back eventually with some luck at the jackpot during the last hour, when our relatives offered to relieve us from babysitting the kids, while they waited for the tour bus to arrive.